cowrie/cowrie/INSTALL.rst

     (cowrie-env) $ pip install libvirt-python==6.4.0

-To allow Qemu to use disk images and snapshots, set it to run with the user and group of the user running the pool (usually called 'cowrie' too::
+To allow QEMU to use disk images and snapshots, set it to run with the user and group of the user running the pool (usually called 'cowrie' too::

     $ sudo vim /etc/libvirt/qemu.conf